Banana Protein Pancakes

 banana protein pancakes.

-These banana oat protein pancakes are the extra sweet and banana-y version of my protein pancakes.
+These banana oat protein pancakes are the extra sweet and banana-y version of my classic protein pancakes.

 • Bananas.
 You’ll want to use the ripest, spottiest bananas you can find.
 Ripe bananas are soft, which helps them blend flawlessly into the batter.
 They’re much sweeter and have a stronger banana flavor.

 • Rolled oats.
-The oats are blended into a flour to give the pancakes substance and to make them extra filling.
-Remember to use certified gluten-free rolled oats if you need the pancakes to be gluten-free.
+The oats are blended into flour to give the pancakes substance and to make them extra filling.
+If you have oat flour, use ⅔ cups plus 2 tablespoons of oat flour.

 • Vanilla extract.
 For flavor.